Skip to main content Skip to local navigation

 York University participates in the Federal Contractors Program (FCP) under the Employment Equity Act, and is required to monitor its representation with respect to four designated groups: women, racialized persons, persons with disabilities and Indigenous peoples.

-The Annual Employment Equity Statistical Report for 2021, details the workforce analysis for equity identified groups at York University, throughout the period January 1, 2021 – December 31, 2021.
+The Annual Employment Equity Statistical Report for 2022, details the workforce analysis for equity identified groups at York University, throughout the period January 1, 2022 – December 31, 2022.

-Employee Equity Report 2021
+Employment Equity Report 2022

 Report Highlights

-In general, the data reveals that while the overall representation rates for women continue to exceed the external availability data, Indigenous peoples, racialized persons, and persons with disabilities show a general trend of representation rates falling below the external availability data provided by Statistics Canada.
+In general, the data reveal that while the overall representation rates for women continue to exceed the external availability data, Indigenous peoples, racialized persons, and persons with disabilities show a general trend of representation rates falling below the external availability data provided by Statistics Canada.

-Past Employment Equity reports
+Past Employment Equity Reports